 Job Growth

-Employment of occupational therapists is projected to grow 12 percent from 2022 to 2032, much faster than the average for all occupations.
-(BLS)
+Employment of occupational therapists is projected to grow 14 percent from 2024 to 2034, much faster than average for all occupations.
+(Bureau of Labor Statistics)

 Program Details